91097luke/phileo-bench/README.md

 The PhilEO dataset is a 400 GB global dataset of S2 images and has labels for roads, buildings, and land cover, where these are the three downstream tasks.
-The data is sampled from geographically diverse regions around the globe includ-
-ing: Denmark, East Africa, Egypt, Guinea, Europe, Ghana, Israel, Japan, Nigeria, North America, Senegal, South Amer- ica, Tanzania, and Uganda.
+The data is sampled from geographically diverse regions around the globe including: Denmark, East Africa, Egypt, Guinea, Europe, Ghana, Israel, Japan, Nigeria, North America, Senegal, South America, Tanzania, and Uganda.
 Each region has up to 200 tiles of varying sizes.
 Some locations have been revisited up to 3 times.
-The data contain 11 bands at 10m resolution in the fol- lowing order: 0-SCL, 1-B02, 2-B03, 3-B04, 4-B08, 5-B05, 6-B06, 7-B07, 8-B8A, 9-B11, and 10-B12 where SCL is the Scene Classification Layer.
+The data contain 11 bands at 10m resolution in the following order: 0-SCL, 1-B02, 2-B03, 3-B04, 4-B08, 5-B05, 6-B06, 7-B07, 8-B8A, 9-B11, and 10-B12 where SCL is the Scene Classification Layer.
 As shown in the figure, each S2 tile in PhilEO has a label for each of the downstream tasks: